 Artificial blue light emitted by electronic screens triggers your body to produce more daytime hormones (such as cortisol) and disorients your body’s natural preparation for sleep.

 Electronic devices emit both electric and magnetic fields known as EMFs.
-EMFs have been found to cause disruption in the communication among the cells in our bodies.
+EMFs cause disruption in the communication among the cells in our bodies.